KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
 7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)